forwardemail/forwardemail.net/app/views/docs/how-npm-packages-billion-downloads-shaped-javascript-ecosystem/index.md

 We've integrated Tangerine with mx-connect through [pull request #4](https://github.com/zone-eu/mx-connect/pull/4), ensuring application-layer DNS over HTTP requests throughout Forward Email.
 This provides global caching for DNS at scale with 1:1 consistency across any region, app, or process—critical for reliable email delivery in a distributed system.

-We're grateful to the team at Cloudflare, including Dane Knecht (the new CTO) and John Graham-Cumming (the former CTO who is now a board member), for their contributions to DNS infrastructure.
-John Graham-Cumming is also a Forward Email user, using our service for his domain [jgc.org](https://jgc.org)\[^33].

 ## Enterprise Impact: From Open Source to Mission-Critical Solutions